Chinese New Year Traditions: Preparation Time!

 Paying respects to the Ancestors

 So now that all the preparations are done with, the long-awaited day arrives and the New Year's festivities can begin!
-Click here to join in the Chinese New Year Celebrations!
+There are many more Chinese traditions observed during this joyful time of the year:

 China Family Adventure Stores - Your source for children books, activity books, stickers, stencils, crafts, music, kitchen and chinese cooking utensils and more...